-The Liberals Brotherhood was formed on June 8, 1998 at Fourah Bay College (FBC), with the aim of maximizing the welfare of students and providing leadership training to upcoming leaders.
+This medium was intimated that the Liberals Brotherhood will today Monday June 8 start observance of its 22nd Anniversary by committing One Hundred Million Leones to the fight against the COVID -19 pandemic.
+Liberals was formed on June 8, 1998 at Fourah Bay College (FBC) with the aim of maximizing the welfare of students and providing leadership training to upcoming leaders.

-This potent fraternity, which constitutes a global membership, has produced intellectuals who have served in diverse positions including the public and private sectors in and outside of the country.
+This potent fraternity which constitutes a global membership has produced intellectuals who have served in diverse positions including the public and private sectors, business establishments, Non-Governmental Organizations, international organizations, and other spheres of life.
 Many believe that Liberals is one of the ‘blue ribbons’ to have emerged from FBC, and this is visible in the top role played by its members within the governance space of Sierra Leone.